McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

 ### Chapter 11: The rules of undoing

-1. Hobson, J. Allan, and Robert W. McCarley. ["The Brain as a Dream State Generator: An Activation-Synthesis Hypothesis of the Dream Process."] \[paid access\] American Journal of Psychiatry 134, no. 12 (1977): 1335-48.
+1. Hobson, J. Allan, and Robert W. McCarley. ["The Brain as a Dream State Generator: An Activation-Synthesis Hypothesis of the Dream Process."]
+American Journal of Psychiatry 134, no. 12 (1977): 1335-48.

-2. ------. ["The Neurobiological Origins of Psychoanalytic Dream Theory."] \[paid access\] American Journal of Psychiatry 134, no. 11 (1978): 1211-21.
+2. ------. ["The Neurobiological Origins of Psychoanalytic Dream Theory."]
+American Journal of Psychiatry 134, no. 11 (1978): 1211-21.

 3. Khaneman, Daniel.
 "The Psychology of Possible Worlds."
 Katz-Newcomb Lecture, April 1979.